msillano/irp_classes/README.md

  -  Raw transmit frequencies: no limits (with Arduino uno Rev.3:  30KHz - 57 KHz)
  -  Raw receive buffer size: no limits (with Arduino uno Rev.3:  300)
  -  Raw transmit size:no limits (with Arduino uno Rev.3:  300)

+ WORK IN PROGRESS
+ This is a work in progress project:

+ 1) irp_classes (https://github.com/msillano/irp_classes): base classes and libray to work with IRP and RAW IR streams.
+Demo:  (receive) + decode and analyse IR commands.

+ 2) remotesDB (https://github.com/msillano/remotesDB):  MySQL DB for IRP applications and related php tools.
+Demo: replica of any remote control in DB.

 INSTALLATION